Combining Preston’s insights with my own research and comments from

 experienced insiders and senior advisers.
 The team needs a realistic

-business plan and financials with a clear path to profitability.
+business plan and financials with a clear path to profitability. - The product is validated by customers and meets other criteria.

 One of the biggest things to determine when considering an investment